top of page

 The Mather Homestead was built in 1778, during the Revolutionary War, by Deacon Joseph Mather, a deacon in Middlesex Parish.
 It was built as a "safe house" in a location thought to be far from incoming British soldiers, who raided towns along the Connecticut shoreline in order to wipe out ammunition reserves of the Continental Army and steal the valuables of the local residents.
 Not only were residents threatened by the British soldiers, but also by the many Tory spies who sided with the British.

-While Deacon Joseph Mather was off fighting the war, his wife, Sarah, was home taking care of eleven children and helping their neighbors hide their valuables in the house and the outdoor water well.
+While they hoped the home would be safe from Tories, they nonetheless hid valuables in the house and the outdoor water well.
 Unfortunately, with the help of Tory spies, the British found their way to the home with bayonets in search of valuables.
 The raiders found nearly 100 pounds of silver and clothing which were hidden in the well.
 They even forced Sarah Mather to cook for them!
 However, they did not find the silver flatware that was hidden in the "high-boy" chest dresser that still resides in the dining room of the home.

 Deacon Joseph Mather was son of the Reverend Dr. Moses Mather, an important figure in Darien's history.
-Moses Mather, a graduate of the Yale Divinity School, was hired as the first minister of Middlesex Parish Church, now the First Congregational Church of Darien, in 1744.
+Moses Mather, a graduate of the Yale, was hired as the first minister of Middlesex Parish Church, now the First Congregational Church of Darien, in 1744.
 He held that position for 62 years until 1806 when he passed at the age of 87.
 At that time, the minister was the preeminent leader in the town.

 During the Revolutionary War, Moses Mather, a fierce patriot, boldly preached against the British, resulting in the July 22, 1781 raid of the church during service, just three months after the raid on the Homestead.
 More on the raid below.